2025 Allentown mayoral election: Aftermath

 Tuerk would easily win with 72% of the vote to Zucal's 28%.
 Zucal stated that the results "surprised" him and that he expected a closer margin due to the unpopularity of Tuerk's tax increase.
-This is the likely end of Zucal's political career, as he was unable to run for re-election to the city council, since he was running for mayor.
 Zucal said he would take "time off" before considering a potential political comeback.
 The election had a higher than expected turnout of 38%, for reference, the primaries only had a turnout of 16.8%.
 All four democratic candidates for city council won their races, including two incumbents, Cynthia Mota and Natalie Santos, and two political freshmen, Jeremy Binder and Cristian Pungo.
 At just 28 years old Pungo became the youngest person ever elected to the city council.
 Mota, a Dominican immigrant, attributed her victory to backlash to Trump's deportation policies.